dixslyf/website/README.md

 ## Environment Variables

-To fetch information about my projects, the server-side code uses Octokit to query the GitHub REST API.
+To fetch information about my projects, the site uses Octokit for querying the GitHub REST API.
-If the `NUXT_GITHUB_TOKEN` environment variable is set, it is passed to Octokit for authentication (authenticated requests have more generous rate limits).
+If the `GITHUB_TOKEN` environment variable is set, it is passed to Octokit for authentication (authenticated requests have more generous rate limits).

 Environment variables can be specified in a `.env` file.